Q: Will you service my machine if I didn’t buy it from you?

 Q: What is covered by a maintenance plan?

 A: Most plans cover all labor, parts and supplies except for paper and staples.
-(Network problems that are not caused by the copier are also not included.)
+We don’t charge or scans so the ADF rollers are not included.
+Network problems that are not caused by the copier are also not included.

 Q: How does billing for a maintenance plan work?